-Soaring limestone mountains, alpine meadows sprinkled with wildflowers, gleaming lakes, and picture-perfect villages of geranium-bedecked chalets—the Tyrolean Alps are a hiker’s paradise!
-Our journey through this glorious alpine world cuts a grand swath from Garmisch-Partenkirchen, nestled at the foot of the mighty Zugspitze in the heart of Bavaria, to beautiful Innsbruck in Austria’s Tyrol, with its medieval center of Renaissance and Baroque architecture.
-Our Trip Leaders offer two hiking options on many days, allowing you to experience this splendid realm at moderate or challenging levels.
+Soaring limestone peaks, gleaming alpine lakes, meadows bright with summer flowers, and welcoming villages with geranium-bedecked chalets make the Tyrolean Alps a hiker’s paradise.
+Our journey through this classic alpine world cuts a swath from the twin villages of Garmisch-Partenkirchen, nestled at the foot of the mighty Zugspitze in the heart of Bavaria, to Austria’s historic Innsbruck, with its Baroque architecture.
+Our team of Trip Leaders offers two hiking options on many days, allowing you to experience this splendid realm at moderate or challenging levels.
 Fine dining and overnights in traditional hotels, including a historic 5-star spa in a spectacular setting, top off each unforgettable day.

 The trip was absolutely amazing.
 I would not change anything.
 The hikes were all stunning and the hotels were excellent.
 The three leaders were also fantastic!